hupe13/extensions-leaflet-map-github/readme.md

 ### 2.2.3 / 220xxx

+* leaflet-elevation 1.7.5
 * elevation: miles marker
+* layerswitch:
-* layerswitch: extra options
+    * extra options
     * Leaflet-providers
     * Leaflet.Control.Opacity

 ### 2.2.2 / 211228
 * gestures: The language can be determined by Site or by Browser